-Cuellar Stone's professional craftsmen are like master sculptors.
-They know how to give stone products most original shapes and carve fine reliefs.
-For example, this stone worker spent the whole day sculpting a huge marble flower pot by hand.
-Cuellar Stone craftsmen produce hundreds and thousands of such indoor and outdoor decorations a year.
-You can order a bathtub carved from a single block of stone, sinks and washbasins in a variety of shapes.
+Cuellar Stone craftsmen make hundreds and thousands of such indoor and outdoor decorations each year.
+Clients can order a bathtub carved from a single block of stone, sinks and washbasins in a variety of shapes.
 Shower trays, tables, chairs and benches from stone are also made here.

 In collaboration with Spanish research centres and universities, Cuellar Stone's specialists have developed a range of stone care products and techniques for treatment and maintenance of each type of stone.
 Their use depends on the requirements of the project and the optimum effect desired.